Nicholas de Meones: Life

 Nicholas went to England in 1365, but returned to Ireland a few years later.
 He was a qualified lawyer, following in the footsteps of William de Meones, the first of the family to settle in Ireland, who was Chief Baron of the Irish Exchequer c.1311-13.
 Nicholas was appointed second justice of the Court of King's Bench (Ireland) in 1374.
-In December of that year the Privy Council ordered that the arrears of salary due to him for sitting in the previous September, a sum of 4 marks, be paid.
+In December of that year the Privy Council of Ireland ordered that the arrears of salary due to him for sitting in the previous September, a sum of 4 marks, be paid.
 He acted as judge of gaol delivery in 1375–6, and received a lump-sum payment of £5 for his judicial services in that regard.

 Disgrace

 He is said to have been personally unpopular in Dublin, due to his passion for self-aggrandisement.
 In the 1370s he bought three houses on Winetavern Street in Dublin city centre, which was seen as an act of undue ostentation.